 Laura Gow is a composer and stage manager from Winnipeg who recently completed her B. Mus.
 (Composition) at the University of Manitoba’s Desautels Faculty of Music.
 In addition to her stage management duties with Manitoba Underground Opera, Laura serves as the Director of Production for the company as well.
 Other stage management credits include: La Traviata (Manitoba Opera), Gracie (Prairie Theatre Exchange), and Mamma Mia!
 (Rainbow Stage).
 Laura has also written a short opera, titled Morgues & Meows, which was performed as part of the 2017 Winnipeg New Music Festival.

-Soprano Janice Marple completed her Masters of Music in Voice Performance at the University of Alberta in Edmonton.
+Soprano Janice Marple completed her Masters of Music in Voice Performance at the University of Alberta.
 Currently based in Metro Vancouver, BC, she studies privately with teacher Marisa Gaetanne.
-Past opera roles with MUO include Nella in Gianni Schicchi and soprano chorus soloist in Idomeneo.
+Past opera roles with MUO include Nella in Gianni Schicchi, soloist in Female Fortitude, and soprano chorus soloist in Idomeneo.
 Her other operatic experience includes Fiordiligi in Mozart’s Così fan tutte (cover), Miss Wordsworth in Britten’s Albert Herring, Atalanta in Handel’s Serse, First Witch in Purcell’s Dido and Aeneas, and Venus in Offenbach’s Orphée aux enfers.
 She has also been featured as a Debut Soloist in VoiceScapes’ annual Sing Along Messiah in Calgary, as well as attending the Centre for Opera Studies in Italy, the Opera on the Avalon Summer Music festival, and the Opera NUOVA Vocal Arts Festival.
 Ms. Marple placed first in the vocal category at the 2012 FCMF National Music Festival, and is the recipient of the Beryl Barns Memorial Graduate Award, Alberta Heritage Fund Scholarship, and Faculty of Graduate Studies Research and Travel Scholarships.

 In addition to her performance obligations, Ms. Marple serves as both a private voice teacher and part-time studio administrative assistant in New Westminster, BC.
 Her background in administration also includes her role as the Front of House Manager for the Good Noise Vancouver Gospel Choir.